Calakmul Conservation Fund

 Achievements

-As part of the project "Payment for ecological services in ejidos of the Calakmul Biosphere Reserve," with concurrent funds from the National Forestry Commission (CONAFOR, acronym in Spanish), annual payments have been made to two communities (ejidos) (Pustunich and Yohaltún) for the conservation of their forest extensions located in the buffer zone of the reserve.
+As part of the project "Payment for environmental services in ejidos of the Calakmul Biosphere Reserve," with concurrent funds from the National Forestry Commission (CONAFOR acronym in Spanish), since 2017, annual payments have been made to two ejidos (Pustunich and Yohaltún) for conservation of its forest expansions located in the buffer zone of the reserve.

 Learn more about the project: